 302.B.
-Center City Regulating Plan Map Street Names
+Center City Regulating Plan Map

 Note: This version of the Regulating Plan is shown for illustrative purposes only.
-A large-scale version of REGULATING PLAN can be found at: www.normanok.gov/planning/norman-center-city-vision.
+A large-scale version of REGULATING PLAN can be found at: www.normanok.gov/your-government/departments/planning-and-community-development/planning-projects/norman-center-city.
 Contact the Planning and Community Development Department for further information about the Center City Form District and REGULATING PLAN.
 (Individual BFS may establish superceding RBL requirements.)